bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   click it, it will reboot/shutdown without warning.).

-* Yellow DMR Mode cell in left panel when there's a DMR network password/login issue (poor/inaccurate and taxing implementation, and is a superfluous "idiot light" for the dumb and ignorant hams.
-Also, can confuse power users that utilize my Instant Mode Manager, where the default cell is amber colored for paused modes [color is user-configurable].).
+* Yellow DMR Mode cell in left panel when there's a DMR network password/login issue (poor/inaccurate and taxing implementation, and can confuse power users that utilize my Instant Mode Manager, where the default cell is amber colored for paused modes [color is user-configurable].).

   Instead, the *actual* network name is highlighted in red when there's a login issue (courtesy of F1RMB's excellent code).

 ## Installing `W0CHP-PiStar-Dash`